FUB-HCC/hcds-winter-2020/assignments/A8_Privacy/luka/blog.md

 > **Session:** [10 Exercise - Explanations](https://github.com/FUB-HCC/hcds-winter-2020/wiki/10_exercise)
 ----

-## Preparation

-_some notes about the person gving the talk_

-The lecture will be presented by Franziska Boenisch.
-She is a computer scientist currently working at the research institute Fraunhofer AISEC.
-She specializes in the area privacy preserving machine Learning.

-1. What are ways to protect the data?
-1. If we can ensure privacy for less accuracy is the tradeoff worth it?

 ## Summary

 In her talk “Privacy Preserving Machine Learning: Threats and Solutions” Franziska Boenisch talks about privacy threads concerning machine learning and introduces multiple solutions to counteract them.